Building the new Eaton Works website

 I hope this documentation of my journey will also help others plan out their future websites!
 If you have any questions or feedback, the comments are open below!

 Enjoyed this post?
-Like or retweet it on Twitter!
+Like or repost it on X!